bartificer/taming-the-terminal/README.md

 endif::[]
 ```

+**Update 2020-05-01**: Since the audio section was converted to a sidebar, that counts as a second paragraph, so all the fake second paragraphs are deleted.

 ### Backticks problems

 Somehow there is a bug in `asciidoctor` that causes backticks to be passed through rather than marking the conversion to `monospace`.